What is term life insurance?

 Term life insurance covers you for a specified amount of time – or the term of the policy.
 You can choose the length of time you want, whether it be 1 year or 50 years.
 Often, people think about when their dependants may start earning their own income or the number of years left on a mortgage.

-There are three different types of term life insurance: decreasing cover, level cover, and increasing cover.
+There are two different types of term life insurance: decreasing cover and level cover.
 We currently offer level cover and decreasing cover.
 Here’s an overview of the differences: